180D-FW-2023/Team6/README.md

 The loop for handling the PyAudio buffer came from a demo for aubio pitch: https://github.com/aubio/aubio/blob/master/python/demos/demo_pyaudio.py.

 The Harmonic Product Spectrum algorithm was taken from this GitHub repo: https://github.com/joaocarvalhoopen/Polyphonic_note_detector_using_Harmonic_Product_Spectrum.

+HPS was selected to supplement Librosa due to its simplicity and speed.
+The filtering on the spectrogram was minimal to improve detection of the correct note and reduce the rate of false negatives.

 ## CV
 The `cv_reads_2.py` file contains the CV processing pipeline and integration into the larger project.